nowaproj/docs/docs/data-connections/supabase/auth.md

 In general, before your users can truly enjoy your app, they need a way to **sign up, log in, and log out safely**.
 Let’s go through it with you step by step.

+When you creating an Authentication page, you can use login templates or generate a custom login/signup screen with AI by including `SupabaseService` in your prompt.

 ---

 ## 1️.
 Registration